awallach4/hotplate-docs/guide/installation-for-beginners.md

 Now for the big moment: deploying your site to the internet!
 Once you feel ready, just run `firebase deploy` to publish your site to the internet.
 This will take a few minutes, but once it's done, your site will be live on the internet.
 Congratulations!
 You are now the proud owner of a site powered by Hotplate!

-Now that your site is live, follow the Hotplate Site Setup guide to create the first admin account and get started with Hotplate Console.
+Now that your site is live, follow the Site Setup guide to create the first admin account and get started with Hotplate Console.